-A symphony orchestra is a large group of musicians who play together on various instruments, usually including strings, woodwinds, brass and percussion.
+A symphony orchestra is a large group of musicians who play together on various instruments, usually including strings, woodwinds, brass, and percussion.
 Here is a diagram of the seating arrangement of an orchestra.
-It may vary slightly, depending on how many players there are and what instruments are actually needed to play a piece of music.
+It may vary slightly, depending on how many players there are and what instruments are actual needed to play a piece of music.

 Sometimes, just the violin family plays a work.
 When this happens, the ensemble is called a "String Orchestra."
 When composers include woodwind, brass, and percussion, as well in their work, it is called a "Full Orchestra."
 One of the pieces you will hear at this concert: Leroy Anderson's "Plink, Plank, Plunk!" is written for string orchestra.
-You will hear instruments in full orchestra in Kleinsinger's "Tubby the Tuba."
+You will hear instruments in full orchestra in Camille Saint-Saëns' "The Carnival of the Animals."